PixelDog/TakeMeHome/README.md

 # TakeMeHome
-Pet search website with Laravel, Vue.js, and powered by Adopt a Pet.
+This is a pet search website built with Laravel, Vue.js, and powered by Adopt a Pet.
+Search pets within a 50 mile radius of City, State or Zip Code.

 ## Prerequisites
 ```